MicrosoftDocs/windows-itpro-docs/windows/keep-secure/hello-biometrics-in-enterprise.md

 Windows Hello is the biometric authentication feature that helps strengthen authentication and helps to guard against potential spoofing through fingerprint matching and facial recognition.

+>[!NOTE]
-> **Note:** When Windows 10 first shipped, it included Microsoft Passport and Windows Hello, which worked together to provide multi-factor authentication.
+>When Windows 10 first shipped, it included Microsoft Passport and Windows Hello, which worked together to provide multi-factor authentication.
 To simplify deployment and improve supportability, Microsoft has combined these technologies into a single solution under the Windows Hello name.
 Customers who have already deployed these technologies will not experience any change in functionality.
 Customers who have yet to evaluate Windows Hello will find it easier to deploy due to simplified policies, documentation, and semantics.

 Because we realize your employees are going to want to use this new technology in your enterprise, we’ve been actively working with the device manufacturers to create strict design and performance recommendations that help to ensure that you can more confidently introduce Windows Hello biometrics into your organization.